HMS Online Forays 2018

 - If you intend to save the specimen, take an image of the field data slip with the specimen.
 Please review the information here for more information.

-Enter the field data slip number into the field in the mobile app.
+Enter the field data slip number into the "Voucher Number(s)" field in the mobile app.

-- Collect the specimen.
+Collect the specimen.
 Store your field slip (or the portion with the number) with the specimen.
+Fill out your field slip completely before you dry your specimens.

 Post Foray Tissue Collection (done by foray organizers):